-Market positioning is a strategic process that businesses use to accentuate their brand and differentiate it from the competition in the minds of their customers in the chosen target market.
-In this article we will examine how to use market positioning to help you connect with the right customers and increase your sales.
+Market positioning is a strategic process that you can use to accentuate and differentiate your brand from the competition in the minds of customers in your target market.
+Take a look at how to use market positioning to help you connect with the right customers and increase your sales.

-A market positioning strategy should be an essential part of the marketing section of your business plan when starting a business.
-For existing businesses market positioning may need to be refined and optimized on an ongoing basis to respond to changes in the marketplace.
-On average, the lifespan of a market positioning statement is approximately five years.
+A market positioning strategy should be an essential part of the marketing section of your business plan when you're starting a business.
+For existing businesses, market positioning may need to be refined and optimized periodically to respond to changes in the marketplace.
+In general, the life span of a market positioning statement is approximately five years.

-What Are the Steps to Achieve Successful Market Positioning?
+What Are the Steps to Achieving Successful Market Positioning?

-- What are the key attributes of your brand that sets it apart from your competitors? (e.g. price, quality, customer service, etc.)
+- What are the key attributes of your brand, such as price, quality, and customer service, that set it apart from your competitors?

 - How will you serve the needs of your target market on a consistent basis?

 Gather as much information as possible about your competitors so you have a comprehensive view of their strengths and weaknesses.
 It may be helpful to organize the information in the form of a matrix so you can compare your brand against the competition.
 The example presented in the Competitive Matrix Analysis Example uses a fictional company called Java Jones that intends to enter the local coffee shop marketplace:

 Competitive analysis can clearly reveal: